Cyqaas/CSE-412-2023/README.md

 Launch App
-(1) Open two terminals in Vscode, One type "cd server" For example: D:\repo\CSE-412-2023> cd server (2) Other type "cd client" D:\repo\CSE-412-2023> cd client (3) Type "npm install" in the client terminal
-(4) Type "npm start" in the server terminal
+(1) Open two terminals in Vscode, One type "cd server" For example: D:\repo\CSE-412-2023> cd server (2) Other type "cd client" D:\repo\CSE-412-2023> cd client (3) Type "npm install create-react-app -g" and "npm install" in the client terminal (4) Type "npm start" in the server terminal
 (5) Type "npm start" in the client terminal
 </pre>